Luksfull/Luksfull/README.md

 ### Hi there 👋
 My name is Luca.
-Recently I have discovered the joy of developing software and I am looking to further expand this into a career.
+Recently I have discovered the joy of developing software.

 - 🔭 I’m currently working on developing my skills as a software developer
 - 🌱 I’m currently learning Java